BrightfieldTechAcademy/BooksStore-Project/README.md

   - Understand the `addEventListener` method and how to use it.

 ## Project Requirements
+Make sure that you create a github repository for your project.
+Create an `index.html` file for your html code, a `script.js` file for your JavaScript code and a seperate CSS file if you are going to style your project to make your project looks good 👍.
+Commit and push your changes to the remote repository after each task.

 ### 1. Create a form to get user input 👏
   - Create a form to get user input